Lymphomas of the Head and Neck

 Otolaryngologists are required to perform regular nasopharyngeal laryngoscopy in patients whose initial presentation involved findings in the nasopharyngeal cavity, mouth, or sinuses.

-In addition, otolaryngologists may be required to perform biopsy when suspicious lesions are present in these areas.
+In addition, otolaryngologists may be required to perform a biopsy when suspicious lesions are present in these areas.
 They may also need to perform biopsy for suspicious neck nodes during follow-up to obtain a histopathologic specimen to examine for recurrence.

 Deterrence/Prevention